ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 ---------------------------
 .. _pg_keyconcepts_overwrite:

-There are two basic types of commands in terms of how they interact with inputs.
+There are two basic ways commandsinteract with inputs.
 The first type modifies its inputs and pushes data down the chain.
-A typical example is the :ref:`pg_cmd_interpolate` command, which takes expansion coefficients of DG finite-element data and interpolates them on a finer uniform mesh, essentially creating finite-volume data.
+A typical example is the :ref:`pg_cmd_interpolate` command, which takes expansion coefficients of DG finite-element data and interpolates them on a finer uniform mesh, essentially creating finite-volume like data.

 .. code-block:: bash